The IT Crowd: Home media

 The first series was released in the UK as The IT Crowd – Version 1.0 in November 2006 by 2 Entertain Video Ltd. The DVD start-up sequence and subsequent menus are designed to resemble a ZX Spectrum.
 The DVD included a short film written and directed by Linehan called Hello Friend, his directorial debut, and a tongue-in-cheek behind-the-scenes documentary presented by Ken Korda, a filmmaker created and portrayed by comedian Adam Buxton, of Adam and Joe.

 The IT Crowd – Version 2.0 DVD was released in the UK in October 2007, with a box set containing both the first and second series.
-Retail chain HMV sold an exclusive limited-edition version featuring a set of four postcards in the style of popular viral photos such as Ceiling Cat — here replicated as Ceiling Goth.
+Retail chain HMV sold an exclusive limited-edition version featuring a set of four postcards in the style of popular viral photos such as Ceiling Cat – here replicated as Ceiling Goth.
 While the first series DVD menus parodied 8-bit games, the Series 2 DVD menus parody 16-bit games and refer to the "All your base are belong to us" meme popularised by Zero Wing, Mortal Kombat, Tetris and Lemmings.
 There are several "hidden" extras encoded into the subtitles.
 These are done in much the same way as the base64 subtitles from Series 1, and include three JPG images and a text adventure game file.
 Episode 4 has a BBC BASIC listing.
 Episode 6 has light bars in the corner of the screen, which can be decoded using a barcode reader.

 Series 3 was released in March 2009.
 The DVD menus are based on such internet games as GROW CUBE, Doeo and flow.
 The DVD for series four was released in the UK in September 2010, also under the 2|entertain label.
 A boxset containing all four series was released the same day, which includes an IT Crowd-themed board game.

 The series 4 DVD includes a documentary feature on computer games, which inspired the menus on each of the series' DVDs, culminating in the game Windosill, the basis for the series 4 DVD.
 The Internet Is Coming was released in Australia in December 2013, but had yet to be released elsewhere until it was announced in November 2015 that a Region 2 DVD version would be released in the United Kingdom and throughout Region 2 on 23 November 2015.
-All episodes of the programme are available to stream in the United Kingdom and the Republic of Ireland on All 4, except the fourth episode of series three, "The Speech", which was removed from Channels 4's streaming service on the 4 October 2020 for perceived transphobic themes.
+All episodes of the programme are available to stream in the United Kingdom and the Republic of Ireland on All 4, except the fourth episode of series three, "The Speech", which was removed from Channels 4's streaming service on 4 October 2020 for perceived transphobic themes.